Last updated October 2022

 There are multiple strategies to reduce emissions in an endowment.
 Divestment looks specifically at the fossil fuel sector.
-Net zero is a more comprehensive approach to not only discontinue fossil fuel investments, but to go further by reducing emissions across all sectors in our portfolio.
+Net zero is a more comprehensive approach not only to discontinue fossil fuel investments, but to go further by reducing emissions across all sectors in our portfolio.

 How will you measure greenhouse gas emissions in your portfolio?

-Are there any trade offs that come with a net zero commitment?
+Are there any tradeoffs that come with a net zero commitment?

 Why aren’t more foundations committing to net zero?